Bambarello/Binarium-Masternode-Setup/README.md

 ***step 4***
 * Check the status of your masternode within the VPS by using the command below:

-`Rhenium-cli masternode status`
+`./binarium-cli masternode status`

-*You should see ***status 4**
+*You should see ***Masternode successfully started**

 If you do, congratulations!
 You have now setup a masternode.
-If you do not, please contact me or any other support.
+If you do not, please try to stop and start system process by running the following command:

+`systemctl stop binarium`
+`systemctl start binarium`

+Repeat the last step 4

+If you do, congratulations!
+You have now setup a masternode.

 ***